 - Bland-Name Product: Pointed out with the Girl Gang.

 - Bunny-Ears Lawyer: Aki is flighty and a bit socially awkward, but when she gets good enough at a game, she can win without even looking.

 - Engineered Public Confession: How Aki gets Young Ae to become her friend.
-She also uses it against herself, as part of a plan to secure everybody's friendship with her.

 - Everybody Knew Already: Ana is really not sure why Aki keeps calling the bet the you-know-what around her.
 Especially since she's helped Aki get closer to winning.